Sachin Joab: Career

 In 2008, Joab made a guest appearance as Raj in the City Homicide episode "Examination Day".
 Joab had to put on an Indian accent for the part.
 The following year, he appeared in an episode of Rush and in the film My Year Without Sex.
 2011 saw Joab cast in Big Mamma's Boy and Winston Furlong's Taj, alongside his future Neighbours co-star Coco Cherian.
 Joab was also cast as Judge Miki Miraj in Dee McLachlan's black comedy 10 Terrorists.

 Joab joined the cast of Neighbours as Ajay Kapoor in 2011 following a successful audition.
 On 7 December 2011, it was announced that Joab had been promoted to the regular cast and his on-screen family were being introduced.
 Following the announcement, several racist posts left on the Neighbours website had to be removed.
 Speaking to Paul Tatnell from the Herald Sun, Joab blamed the racism on a "lack of education".
 He elaborated "There is various pockets that will say it is un-Australian to have an Indian or an Indian family on Ramsay St. Those Aussies who are saying it is un-Australian will be the same ones who pretty much supported the White Australia policy back in the day, you are never going to get away from that kind of stuff."
 Joab left Neighbours at the end of his contract in May 2013 to pursue acting work in Los Angeles.

+In 2021, when actress Shareena Clanton revealed she had faced racism on the set of Neighbours, Joab, Remy Hii and Sharon Johal also made allegations about racism while they appeared on the show, which resulted in the production company launching an official investigation.
+In 2022, the investigation was closed and the findings were not made public.
+Joab revealed his displeasure at how the Kapoor family were written out and how they were subjected to the public's racism.